 Do not have any food with you at your position.
-If you have water or a soft drink, keep it tucked away under your chair.
+If you have water or a soft drink, keep it tucked away under your chair. .
 Sometimes lunch is provided in the field while the test is still going on.
 If this is the case, police up and secure all residual food, napkins and bags before any dog runs.

 During the tests, respond to the requests and directions of the Judges.
 Safety of people and dogs are paramount.
 If at any time for any reason, the Judge is not comfortable with the pop or throw, or there is some other unforeseen event (a loose dog, for example, runs into the test area), the Judge will call a "no bird."
 The test stops at this point.
-The bird, if already thrown, is picked up, and the dog and handler who have been at the line will get another chance, starting over.
+The bird, if already thrown, is picked up a the direction of the judges, and the dog and handler who have been at the line will get another chance, starting over.
 Watch the judges, not the dog.
 Occasionally a dog may break before all marks are thrown.
 The judge will continue to call for the birds to be thrown, so be alert.

-As the test location changes, make certain that the area around your station is cleaned up, and that all equipment and unused blank ammunition is accounted for and returned to the Stake Marshal.
-If you are working at the end of the day, make sure that all equipment and unused blank ammunition is accounted for and returned to the test headquarters area.
+At the conclusion of the series make certain that the area around your station is cleaned up, and that all equipment, birds and unused blank ammunition is accounted for and returned to the Stake Marshal.